ovidiuop27/test_poetry_api/README.md

 }
 ```
 This shows any differences between the actual and expected results in detail, such as value changes, added/removed items, and repetition changes.

+## Reason for Choosing DeepDiff
+DeepDiff is used here due to its robustness in detecting even minor discrepancies between the API response and expected data.
+It is especially helpful in validating dynamic API content, where slight changes may be introduced by the data source.
+With DeepDiff, the tests can ignore minor ordering issues while detecting meaningful differences, and the results of failing tests are saved to JSON files in compared_results for easy debugging.

+## Notes:
+- Encoding Issue: When Python read the request results, certain characters in the response were misinterpreted.
+For example, 'And brought’st Thy sweets along with Thee.' was read as 'And broughtâ€™st Thy sweets along with Thee.'.
+To handle this, "encoding='utf-8'" was added when reading the expected files.
+- `SSL: CERTIFICATE_VERIFY_FAILED` error occurred when running the tests on a different machine.
+As a quick (but not recommended) fix, the "
+  verify=False" parameter can be added to the requests.get() function.
+Alternatively make sure your system has the
+  latest version of Python and that the certificates are properly installed.<br>`bash: pip install --upgrade certifi`